15 Phylogenomics

 In a phylogenetic probabilistic model, the data is the sequence alignment and the parameters, are:

-• the parameters of the chosen substitution model (substitution rates and base frequencies)
+• The parameters of the chosen substitution model (substitution rates and base frequencies)

-• the phylogenetic tree
+• The phylogenetic tree

-16.5 Maximum likelihood estimation and bootstrapping
+15.2.4 Maximum likelihood estimation and bootstrapping

 Note